All Episodes

 dan friesen

-That's strange, this guy.
+That's strange that this guy.

-Alex thinks he did because there was a fatwa declared on him over the satanic verses, but this didn't result in a Nobel Prize.
+Alex thinks he did because there was a fatwa declared on him over the Satanic Verses, but this didn't result in a Nobel Prize.

-Solzhenitsyn did win the Nobel Prize in 1970, but it was for literature.
+Soltzenitsyn did win the Nobel Prize in 1970, but it was for literature.

 This one guy nominated him for the Nobel Peace Prize, which is fine, but it's going nowhere.